jgorset/facepy/README.md

 ## About

-Facepy is an API client for Facebook's Graph API that doesn't suck.
+Facepy is a client for Facebook APIs.

 ## Usage